 “Massage Therapists should be learners, good listeners, able to separate out what’s going on in their personal life from their professional life and able to focus on the needs of others,” Walter expressed.
 “Professionals in this occupation should also have a longing to work and train people about their body.
 That’s is what they are qualified to do.”

-Other qualities of a effective Masseur include being understanding, courteous, kind and empathetic.
-While some patients choose to pursue massage therapy for relaxation purposes, others seek these services out of need, trying to reduce pain or stress.
+Other qualities of a effective Massage Therapist include being understanding, courteous, kind and empathetic.
+While some clients choose to pursue massage therapy for relaxation purposes, others seek these services out of need, trying to reduce pain or stress.
 Thus, a RMT must be accommodating to both scenarios, and genuinely want to help their clients to improve their conditions.
-Furthermore, Massage Therapists should be honest and abide by patient confidentiality requirements.
+Furthermore, Massage Therapists should be honest and abide by client confidentiality requirements.
 They should also be personable and able to make sure that their clients feel comfortable and trust in their abilities.

 “The average lifestyle of a Massage Therapist includes being able to wear many hats,” Walter stressed.
 “For example, most Massage Therapists are independent contractors, and have to be the front office person as well as the janitor and all other personnel in-between.
 No role is too big and no role too small in this occupation.”